-The city of Leuven in Belgium, is a growing university city of just over 100.000 inhabitants 20km east of Brussels and the capital of the province of the Flemish Brabant.
-Leuven has been introducing some traffic measures in the recent years.
-These measures fall apart in three broad categories.Read more
+[EN] The city of Leuven in Belgium, is a growing university city of just over 100.000 inhabitants 20 km east of Brussels.
+The city has been implementing traffic calming measures in the central zones for the past years.
+With plans for other urban zones in the pipeline.

 The Cardiff case study will primarily explore the interlinkages between road transport and air pollution.
 Air pollution is linked to a number of health effects including respiratory and cardio-vascular disease and is considered the single largest environmental health risk in Europe.
 In the UK, one of the dominant sources of Nitrogen Dioxide (NO2) and Particulate Matter (PM10 and PM2.5) is road transport.Read more